Festa Major in Barcelona 2026

 July

-The Poble Sec neighbourhood festival is held from the 14th to the 21st of July, and consists of similar festivities to the other street and neighbourhood festivals in Barcelona.
+The Poble Sec neighbourhood festival is held in mid-July and consists of similar festivities to the other street and neighbourhood festivals in Barcelona.
 It is coordinated by the Coordinadora d’Enitats del Poble-Sec, and the activities are divided among spaces such as Plaça del Sortidor, Plaça de les Tres Xemeneies, and the Molino Theater.
 There are plenty of shows, events, and activities for people of all ages.
-The festival has been celebrated since the 1990s, and it is known for its dancing and music, as well as Castellers (the human towers).
+The festival has been celebrated since the 1990s, and it is known for its dancing and music, as well as its ‘castellers‘ (human towers).

 Festa Major del Raval

-If you’re looking for a way to immerse yourself in not only Catalan culture, but a larger variety, then visit Festa Major del Raval.
-The whole neighbourhood participates in a multitude of cultural activities that are meant for not only adults but also children.
+If you’re looking for a way to immerse yourself in a wide variety of cultures, then visit Festa Major del Raval.
+The entire neighbourhood participates in a multitude of cultural activities that are meant not only for adults but also for children.
 You can find shops, restaurants, communal meals, music, dancing, and art from a multitude of cultures and countries.

-While the festival is traditionally an homage to the patron saint of the neighbourhood’s main parish, the Mare de Déu del Carme, it is the intercultural mix that has characterised the neighbourhood and the festival for decades.
+While the festival is traditionally an homage to the patron saint of the neighbourhood’s main parish, the Mare de Déu del Carmen, it is the intercultural mix that especially characterises the neighbourhood and the festival for decades.

 August